mrpsycho-ve/iw3AssetHelper/README.md

 1. Download lastest from [Releases](https://github.com/mrpsycho-ve/iw3AssetHelper/releases)

-2. Make a folder in your cod4 mod tools called "autoGDT"
+2. Make a folder in your cod4 called "autoGDT"

 3. Move all content into said folder